department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-04-Meds and supplies concept testing/Findings.md

 > _Supporting data: "It doesn't matter that medications and supplies are different.
 It's just nice to have them on the same page."_

 **_On the refill and order page of option 3:_ Most participants (7 out of the 10) communicated that they wanted to change how medications and medical supplies are organized.
-3 participants wanted medications to be separate from medical supplies, and 4 wanted medications and medical supplies to be in one list with the ability to filter or sort.**
+4 participants wanted medications and medical supplies to be in one list with the ability to filter or sort, and 3 wanted medications to be separate from medical supplies.**

 <img width="276" alt="Screenshot 2024-05-15 at 3 50 56 PM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/65574620/41d9a9c0-b1b6-4eae-a5b9-4b33124a5eef">